mahlaranjeet/LandingClubCaseStudy/README.md

 - low income is a driving factor of loan default
 - majority of loan are good loans
-- debt to income ratio when it is high loan default can hppen -
+- debt to income ratio when it is high loan default can hppen

-AJOR FACTOR OF LOAN DEFAULT
+-

+## Mmajor fector affecting loan outcomes

 -LOW LOAN GRADES (E/G/F)
 -LOAN VERIFICATION STATUS